UniversalDependencies/docs/workgroups/index.md

 * Comparative constructions
 * Ellipsis
 * Other relations not covered by the above
-  * Parataxis, list, fixed, reparandum, goeswith
+  * Parataxis, list, fixed, reparandum, goeswith, discourse
 * Other stuff
   * Word segmentation (where to segment and where not)
   * Typos and other errors in the underlying text